 I propose to examine the aesthetic in “which the birthing woman is resolutely the active subject and not the abject object of the birth scenes” .
 For Bataille, the taboo around childbirth is summed up by the blood loss and significant violence associated with it .
 This view exists, but has it eroded and defined women’s and men’s sense of self?
 Positive imagery of birth enables us to affirm and carry out our desire for a good birth experience.
 What sort of imagery, writing or textual analysis is it possible to create with this in mind?
 Hal Foster asked ‘can there be an evocation of the obscene that is not pornographic? ”

-never so prevalent than within art.
+philosophical traditions”, it is never so prevalent than within art.
 In the early stages of the BR project I contacted the director of a large gallery, the response, “it is not a very interesting subject”.
 In Kerstin Mey’s book ‘Art & Obscenity’ all topics from death, poverty to pornography feature and yet nowhere does she explore birth.

 Charcoal drawing made of a woman during her labour 2009